Conversation on community policing brings 4 Black police chiefs together

 The panel included four Black police chiefs in the county.
 The virtual discussion included a dialogue on the use of body cameras.

-"They're looking for transparency and everyone wants to know every incident in question was the officer's camera on, what was said, and it captures the event and the totality of the event," Chief Frank Adderley with the West Palm Beach Police Department said.
+"They're looking for transparency and everyone wants to know every incident in question, was the officer's camera on and what was said and it captures the event and the totality of the event," West Palm Beach Police Chief Frank Adderley said.

-"The community has to be open-minded and receptive to establishing and building relationships with law enforcement agencies.
-With the understanding that the police department is only as strong as the community, in which we serve," Chief Javaro Sims with the Delray Beach Police Department said.
+"The community has to be open-minded and receptive to establishing and building relationships with the law enforcement agencies, with the understanding that the police department is probably only as strong as the community in which we serve," Delray Beach Police Chief Javaro Sims said.

 Each chief agreed people need to understand that law enforcement is not their enemy.
 They collectively said communication is key to a healthy relationship of mutual trust.